AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 it is necessary to keep in mind another alternative

-option : that the quantum laws of the microworld we
+option: that the quantum laws of the microworld we

-observed could have some hidden " non-quantum
+observed could have some hidden "non-quantum"

-" origin in hitherto unknown mechanisms on
+origin in so far unknown mechanisms on an even

-an even deeper "floor".organization of matter
+deeper "floor" organization of matter

-at the smallest subnuclear scales ..? ..
+at the smallest subnuclear scales ..?..

 d) Symmetry and